farhanangullia/optaplanner-timetable-solver-aws-lambda/README.md

 > This project is a modified version of the source code for a timetable solver from OptaPlanner's quickstart: https://github.com/kiegroup/optaplanner-quickstarts

+You may find the blog post for this here: [Running a serverless Java constraint solver on AWS](https://medium.com/@farhanangullia/running-a-serverjava-constraint-solver-serverless-on-aws-c497a69a309c)

 A sample serverless project for deploying a Java constraint solver by OptaPlanner as a container on AWS Lambda.

 ## Compile